Cary swimmer gets lessons from Olympians

 USA Swimming put together a small group of swimmers who they are calling the next wave of elite butterfliers in the United State, Brown is one of them.

-Brown just returned from the US Olympic Training Center where him and 20 of the top butterfliers in the nation were mentored by Olympians.
+Brown just returned from the US Olympic Training Center where he and 20 of the top butterfliers in the nation were mentored by Olympians.

 He currently ranks 4th for the 200 yard fly short course for 17-18 year olds with a time of 1:43.96 and 5th for the 200 Fly long course meters with a time of 1:59.00.